 One of the biggest benefits of cloud hosting is the ability to scale on-demand.
 This makes it a great option for fast-growing websites with high volumes of site traffic.

 If cloud hosting sounds right for you, read on to learn everything you need to know about HostGator Cloud.
 I’ve covered their plans, pricing, benefits, and everything else you need to know to determine if this solution is right for you.

 Benefits of HostGator Cloud for Web Hosting

 High uptimes and fast load times

 When measuring the performance of a web hosting service, uptime and page loading speeds are two of the most important metrics to consider.
-Let’s take a look at how a HostGator Cloud test website performed so far this year.
+Let’s take a look at how a HostGator Cloud test website performed.

-Over the past six months, HostGator Cloud had a 99.995% average uptime rate.
+Over those six months, HostGator Cloud had a 99.995% average uptime rate.
 That’s about as exceptional as it gets.

 As you can see from the table above, the page loading speed fluctuates quite a bit so far this year.
 The fastest average monthly response time was 280 ms, while the slowest was 736 ms. But on average, the response time in 2019 is 514 ms.

 Truthfully, it’s definitely not the fastest loading time we’ve seen.
 But with that said, it’s still very fast, and far from the slowest.